The Michael Tippett College seeks to demonstrate, through its Admissions Procedures, that it is fulfilling its stated mission statement

 - contact us to arrange a visit and you can meet other students in the college

 - we will make the visit as relaxed and enjoyable as possible.
-After the visit, if you think this may be the right college for you, complete an application form
+After the visit, if you think this may be the right college for you, please contact your local borough.

-- we will also look at information from any previous place of study and any progessionals who have worked with you
+- we will also look at information from any previous place of study and any professionals who have worked with you

 - assessment will be undertaken by a multidisciplinary team considering medical, therapeutic and educational needs